Andrew Likierman: Career

-In addition to his knighthood, Likierman has been awarded honorary degrees from four universities, the CIMA Gold Medal and was non-executive of the year in the public/not-for-profit sector.
+In addition to his knighthood, Likierman has been awarded honorary degrees from four universities, was presented with the CIMA Gold Medal and was non-executive of the year in the public/not-for-profit sector in the Sunday Times Awards.
 The Library of the London Business School was named the Likierman Library in recognition of the joint efforts of Likierman and his wife Meira in fundraising for the School during his period as Dean.

 Personal life

 Likierman was married to Meira (Dr Meira Likierman) who died in 2019.
-He has two step-children, Ruth and James, and five grandchildren, Rose, Miriam, Logan, Luca and Brielle.
+He has two step-children.